 Consumer Proposal vs Bankruptcy – The Difference Between Them

-Consumer proposal vs bankruptcy - what’s the difference between the two?
+Consumer proposal vs bankruptcy – what’s the difference between the two?
 A lot of Canadians are wondering – and for good reason.
 A lot of people are advertising consumer proposals.
 Sales people are pushing them.
 Are they as good as they sound?
 Is there something they’re not telling us?
 How does a proposal compare to good old fashioned bankruptcy?
-The answer is, it all depends on your financial situation.
-When used appropriately, both bankruptcy and a consumer proposal can be effective forms of debt relief.
-However, both can also have significant impacts on your life both in the short-term and in the long-term.
-Below we discuss the major differences between the two, the costs of both options, their effects on your assets, the time each process takes, their impact on your credit, the long-term consequences, and how to figure out which option is best for you.
+The answer is that it all depends on your financial situation.
+When used appropriately, both bankruptcy and a consumer proposal can be an effective form of debt relief.
+However, both can also have significant impacts on your life both in the short-term and long-term.
+We discuss below the major differences between the two, the costs of both options, their effects on your assets, the time each process takes, their impact on your credit, the long-term consequences, and how to figure out which option is best for you.

 Major Differences Between Consumer Proposals & Bankruptcy

 Both bankruptcy and consumer proposals are governed by the Bankruptcy and Insolvency Act, directives issued to bankruptcy trustees by the Superintendent of Bankruptcy, and provincial laws.
 They’re intended to provide protection from the courts for people who are insolvent and unable to repay their debts in full.